hemantgowardipe/hemantgowardipe/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/hemantgowardipe](https://github.com/hemantgowardipe)

-- 💬 Ask me about **React, Vue, GSAP, Flask, and AI integration in web apps.**
+- 💬 Ask me about **React, PHP, Flask, and AI integration in web apps.**

 - 📫 How to reach me **hemantgowardipe442@gmail.com**